JoannaMoodie/moodie-brainmaps-cognition/README.md

 The spin-based permutation significance test was done using [Alexander Bloch's method](https://github.com/spin-test/spin-test)

 ## /data
-- /vertexwise_regional_profiles.csv is a matrix containing the _g_-morphometry profiles
+- /vertexwise_morphometry_g.csv is a matrix containing the _g_-morphometry profiles
+- /vertexwise_morphometry_age.csv is a matrix containing the age-morphometry profiles
+- /vertexwise_morphometry_sex.csv is a matrix containing the sex-morphometry profiles